jihoonkim/DataMed-Admixture/README.md

 ### Input
-Input files are genotypes in plink text format (cohortname.ped and cohortname.map).
+Input files are genotypes in plink text format (cohortname.ped and cohortname.map) and mapped to hg19/GRCh37 human reference genome.
 Please refer to [plink](http://zzz.bwh.harvard.edu/plink/) or [plink 1.9](https://www.cog-genomics.org/plink/1.9/) documentation to obtain such files from other formats, including VCF formats

 ### Output